-Training during pregnancy is something that should be done with a moderate level of exertion and in a controlled environment.
+Exercise during pregnancy is something that should be done with a low-moderate level of exertion and in a controlled environment.
 It is important to understand the contraindications so as to maintain a sustainable exercise program, without putting mother or child at risk.
-The training capabilities of individuals during prenancy will vary according to fitness levels, experience and existing medical conditions.
+The training capabilities of individuals during pregnancy will vary according to fitness levels, experience and existing medical conditions.

 - Positive psychological and physical outcomes

 - Strengthen and prepare the body for childbirth